Colorado Springs Murder Defense Attorneys

 There are two different classifications of murder in Colorado, depending on if there was deliberation (also known as premeditation) prior to the act that caused the person's death.
 Murder is always a felony and is considered among the most serious offenses possible, therefore it is typically prosecuted with great effort.

-If you or a loved one has been accused of murder, it is absolutely essential that you have an experienced lawyer to represent and defend you.
+If you or a loved one has been accused of murder in Colorado Springs, it is absolutely essential that you have an experienced lawyer to represent and defend you.
 At The Bussey Law Firm, P.C., we specialize in criminal law, and have well over 20 years of professional experience.
 Call us today at (719) 475-2555 to discuss your case and set up a free initial consultation, so we can offer you the defense that you deserve.

 In Colorado, murder is separated into two degrees, while manslaughter, negligent and otherwise, is seen as a distinct crime – not murder.
 All determinations and definitions are made on a case-by-case basis by the justice system and the evidence at hand.
 The degree of the murder varies greatly on the circumstances of the case, the work of both legal sides (the prosecution and the defense), as well as the judge and the jury.